zerowait-state/bower-maven-resolver/README.md

      -DrepositoryId=MY_REPO
    ```

   Presumably you're using maven and know how to get artifacts into it.
 You could use the command line given here, or deploy manually with the web client for your repository.
 For the short term, I use a [quick and dirty shell script](doc/sample-shell-deploy.md) for this.
+Or use the [grunt-maven-tasks](https://github.com/smh/grunt-maven-tasks) plugin as shown in this [example](doc/create-package-with-grunt-maven-tasks.md).

 ## Accessing your Package with Bower